nikcio/Handicapskydning-Public/README.md

 # Handicapskydning-Public
-Remake of the original Handicapskydning wbsite
+A remake of the original Handicapskydning website
 * Author: Nikolaj Brask-Nielsen
 * Alias: Nikcio

 This project was made to replace the current website on https://handicapskydning.dk/

-The project was benched half way through delveopment but I finished the core elemnets.
+The project was benched halfway through development but I finished the core elements.
 This means the project is only missing:

 * Acessibllity fine tuneing
 * Polish (Mostly on the admin side)

-The Handicapskydning website consitsts of a frontend for the averge user and a admin backend for the personal managing the website.
+The Handicapskydning website consists of a frontend for the average user and an admin backend for the person managing the website.
 To see the admin page visit [Host ip]/admin

 Login details: